Andrew Pollack: Meadow Pollack

 Meadow Jade Pollack (October 5, 1999 – February 14, 2018) was the daughter of Andrew Pollack and Shara Kaplan.
 She was named after Meadow Soprano, a character on The Sopranos.
-A senior at Marjory Stoneman Douglas High School, she was murdered in the February 14, 2018 shooting.
+A senior at Marjory Stoneman Douglas High School, she was murdered in the February 14, 2018, shooting by Nikolas Cruz, a 19-year-old former student at the school.
 Meadow was shot six times and had attempted to avoid the shooter while struggling to get into a classroom.
 Teachers and students were not able to open the classroom door.
 Her father told CBN that as the shooter returned, Meadow covered another student (who died in the shooting) in an attempt to protect her.
 She was then shot five more times, killing her and the other student she shielded, Cara Loughran, a freshman.

 Meadow's death prompted her father to found Meadow's Movement, a movement fighting for increased school security to prevent future school massacres.

 Meadow had planned to attend Lynn University.

 Activism

 Pollack has met with President Donald Trump and his cabinet, Florida governors Rick Scott and Ron DeSantis, and many legislators.

 On February 21, 2018, Andrew and his two sons attended a White House listening session hosted by President Donald Trump that consisted of siblings and friends of slain victims along with survivors of the Stoneman Douglas High School shooting.
 He spoke extensively on the topic of school security, claiming that schools do not have the same level of security as airports, stadiums, and embassies.
-Pollack noted that the September 11 attacks happened once and that measures were put in place to prevent it from ever happening again, also stating, "There should have been one school shooting, and we should have fixed it!"
+Pollack noted that the September 11 attacks happened once and that measures were put in place to prevent attacks similar to it from ever happening again, also stating, "There should have been one school shooting, and we should have fixed it!"

 In 2018, Pollack was reported as actively fighting to release more federal funding to increase school security across the nation.